doytsujin/garden/docs/reference/module-types/helm.md

 [tasks](#tasks) > resource

 The Deployment, DaemonSet or StatefulSet that Garden should use to execute this task.
 If not specified, the `serviceResource` configured on the module will be used.
 If neither is specified, an error will be thrown.

+The following pod spec fields from the service resource will not be used when executing the task:
+* `activeDeadlineSeconds`
+* `ephemeralContainers`
+* `initContainers`
+* `readinessGates`
+* `restartPolicy`
+* `terminationGracePeriodSeconds`

 | Type     | Required |
 | -------- | -------- |